-Unfortunately Black Henna is found in many tourist areas in and around Toronto and within Canada.
-It is also found throughout the world in places such as the United States, Europe, Africa, the Middle East, South America, and just about anywhere you would find tourists.
+Unfortunately Black henna is found in many tourist areas in and around Toronto and within Canada.
+It is also found throughout the world in places such as the United States, Europe, Africa, the Middle East, South America, and just about anywhere tourists are found.

-Although it is becoming more common to hear about Black Henna warnings in the media, not enough people are aware of the dangers.
-It is important to spread the word about this toxic chemical, so please share this information with your family and friends.
+Although it is becoming more common to hear about black henna warnings in the media, not enough people are aware of the dangers.
+It is important to spread the word about this toxic chemical, so please share this information with family and friends.

 Pre-made Packaged Henna Cones

 Unfortunately store bought packaged henna cones contain chemicals as well.
 These products are not regulated by the government and often don’t include a list of ingredients.
-However, simply opening them up and smelling them will give you a clue as to what is in them.
+However, simply opening them up and smelling them will provide a clue as to what is in them.
 Chemicals such as kerosene, lighter fluid, lye, acid black #2, lacquer and PPD (paraphenylenediamine) have been found in these cones.
-And don't be fooled by the "Natural Henna" label on them, laboratory tests have found that there is little that is natural about them.
+And do not be fooled by the "Natural Henna" label on them, laboratory tests have found that there is little that is natural about them.

 The only way to know what is in the henna paste that you are using is to ask.

 At its basic, henna paste should include ground up henna leaves and lemon juice or water.
 It may also contain sugar and skin safe essential oils (lavender is one of the safest).
 If the person making the paste mentions anything else that sounds suspicious, if they are vague in their response, or they will not say what the ingredients are then please be very cautious.